Migrant smuggling kingpin is among border’s 10 Most Wanted criminals

-EL PASO, Texas (Border Report) – Murderers, drug traffickers and migrant smugglers make up this year’s list of the 10 Most Wanted transnational criminals in the El Paso-Juarez area.
+EL PASO, Texas (Border Report) – Alleged murderers, drug traffickers and migrant smugglers make up this year’s list of the 10 Most Wanted transnational criminals in the El Paso-Juarez area.

 The U.S. Border Patrol unveiled the list on Monday as part of the second “Se Busca Información” binational crime stoppers campaign with Mexican law enforcement partners.
 The program combines elements of proven American crime prevention campaigns such as Neighborhood Watch, Crime Stoppers and the FBI’s 10 Most Wanted, but with an international twist.

+Five Border Patrol sectors along the southwest border support this binational initiative: El Paso, Rio Grande Valley, Laredo, Del Rio and Big Bend.

 The initial campaign in 2019 led to the capture of leaders in the Mexicles, Barrio Azteca and La Linea drug gangs.
-It also strengthened cooperation and trust between top law enforcement officials on both sides, said Border Patrol El Paso Sector Chief Gloria I. Chavez.
+It also strengthened cooperation and trust between top law enforcement officials on both sides, Chavez said.

 “This (program) is a true investment for both sides,” Chavez said.
 “The relationship is very strong because of our interest in safer communities not only in the United States but also in Mexico.”